Skip to main content

 2. Compute balance_change = revenue - trade_fee

-3. Floor balance_change toward negative infinity to the nearest $0.01
+3. Floor balance_change toward negative infinity to the user’s target balance precision

 4. rounding_fee = balance_change - floor(balance_change)

-The user’s balance changes by floor(balance_change), which is always cent-aligned.
+The user’s balance changes by floor(balance_change), which is always aligned to the user’s target balance precision.

 Fee Accumulator